strongjz/connaisseur/docs/adr/ADR-7_wsgi-server.md

 Contenders were Bjoern, Cheroot, Flask, Gunicorn and uWSGI.
 Bjoern was immediately dropped, since it works only with Python2.
 Gunicorn was tested for a bit, but since it delivered worse results than the others and it requires a writable log directory, it was also dropped from contention.

-The remaining three were tested over a rather long of development, i.e. from before the first bit of validation parallelization to after the 2.0 release.
-All tests were run on local minikube/kind clusters with rather constrained resources in the expectation that this will still provide reasonable insight into the servers' behaviour on regular production clusters.
+The remaining three were tested over a rather long time of development, i.e. from before the first bit of validation parallelization to after the 2.0 release.
+All tests were run on local minikube/kind clusters with rather constrained resources in the expectation that this will still provide reasonable insight into the servers' behavior on regular production clusters.

 #### Test results
 Since the results span a longer timeframe and at least at first performed to find some way to distinguish the servers instead of having a clear plan, some tests feature a different configuration.
 If not specified different Cheroot was run with default configuration (minimum number of threads 10, no maximum limit), Flask in its default configuration and uWSGI with 2 processes and 1 thread (low because it already has a bigger footprint when idle to begin with).
 Connaisseur itself was configured with its default of 3 pods.